lauri-lyytikainen/corrosion-language/TUTORIAL.md

 - **Documentation**: Makes function interfaces clear to other developers
 - **Type Safety**: Catches type errors early during compilation
 - **Complex Functions**: When parameter types aren't obvious from context
-- **API Boundaries**: For functions that will be called from multiple places

 ```rust
 // Good candidates for explicit typing